jwiedeman/Apollo64/docs/data/README.md

 - Provenance log linking each record to the primary reference used.
 - Reaction-control system cluster geometry for both vehicles captured in `thrusters.json`, providing Milestone M2 with baseline lever-arm and control-axis metadata before guidance tuning begins.
 - Apollo 11 audio cue catalog in `audio_cues.json`, defining buses, categories, and mission callouts for the HUD/audio pipeline described in Milestone M3.
+- DSKY macro catalog in `../ui/dsky_macros.json`, enumerating Verb/Noun macros, prerequisites, HUD bindings, and register labels consumed by `AgcRuntime` and the Controls view.

 Future updates will publish the ingestion notebooks under `scripts/ingest/`, expand contingency branches, and wire the new analytics into regression notebooks as described in the milestone plan.